QGEP/docs/en/user-guide/digitizing/digitizingchannels.rst

 .. figure::images/reach_geometry_snapping_02.jpg

 .. note:: If a reach point's level changes, the Z value of its geometry changes, and so does the start- or the end-point of the reach.
 When the Z value of the reach's geometry changes, the reach point's geometry and its level is ajusted as well.
-If both value change, the level dominates.
+If both values change, the level takes precendence.
+On an insert it's like when both value change.
+Means the reach's geometry is set according to the reach point's levels and if they are NULL, the Z value of the reach's start- and end-point are set to NaN.

 TO DO Documentation
 ---------------------